-With support from the Lumina Foundation, we have kicked off our first Impact and Improvement Network focused on post-secondary enrollment with six Cradle to Career Network members – All Hands Raised (Portland, OR), The Commit!
-Partnership (Dallas, TX), Impact Tulsa (Tulsa, OK), P16 Plus Council of Greater Bexar County (San Antonio, TX), The Road Map Project (Seattle, WA), and Seeding Success (Memphis, TN).
+With support from the Lumina Foundation, we have kicked off our first impact and improvement network focused on postsecondary enrollment with six Cradle to Career Network members: All Hands Raised (Portland, Ore.), The Commit!
+Partnership (Dallas, Texas), Impact Tulsa (Tulsa, Okla.), P16 Plus Council of Greater Bexar County (San Antonio, Texas), The Road Map Project (Seattle, Wash.), and Seeding Success (Memphis, Tenn.).

 - Access to nationally-recognized content area experts.
-With every Impact & Improvement Network, we will partner with content area experts, such as engaging the National College Access Network to improve post-secondary enrollment rates, to ensure that our partnerships get the support they need for their work to be successful.
+With every impact and improvement network, we will partner with content area experts, such as engaging the National College Access Network to improve post-secondary enrollment rates, to ensure that our partnerships get the support they need for their work to be successful.

 - Training and coaching in rapid cycle continuous improvement.
 Pulling from several different continuous improvement methods like Model for Improvement and Six Sigma, we have begun to design a process for systems-level, collaborative continuous improvement work that our partnerships can use to better understand and implement the practices and strategies that move outcomes.